alex-bellon/wikipedia/README.md

 - [Arity](https://en.wikipedia.org/wiki/Arity) - In logic, mathematics, and computer science, the arity of a function or operation is the number of arguments or operands that the function takes.
 - [Binary Operation](https://en.wikipedia.org/wiki/Binary_operation) - In mathematics, a binary operation on a set is a calculation that combines two elements of the set (called operands) to produce another element of the set.
 - [Linear congruential generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) - an algorithm that yields a sequence of pseudo-randomized numbers calculated with a discontinuous piecewise linear equation
+- [Taxicab geometry](https://en.wikipedia.org/wiki/Taxicab_geometry) - a form of geometry in which the usual distance function or metric of Euclidean geometry is replaced by a new metric in which the distance between two points is the sum of the absolute differences of their Cartesian coordinates.
 - [Weierstrass Function](https://en.wikipedia.org/wiki/Weierstrass_function) - The function has the property of being continuous everywhere but differentiable nowhere.

 ### Geometry